Kwun Tong District Council

-The Kwun Tong District Council (觀塘區議會) is the district council for the Kwun Tong District in Hong Kong.
+The Kwun Tong District Council (觀塘區議會; noted as KT) is the district council for the Kwun Tong District in Hong Kong.
 It is one of 18 such councils.
 The Kwun Tong District Council consists of 40 members since January 2020, of which the district is divided into 4 constituencies, electing a total of 8 members, 16 district committee members, and 16 appointed members.
 The council was created in April 1981 under the District Board Ordinance 1981.
 The last election was held on 24 November 2023.